Ministry of Agriculture

 Grape virus diseases are caused by microscopic particles that are composed of genetic material (DNA or RNA) inside a protective protein coat.
 Viruses are much smaller than bacteria and fungi, and require very specialized tests for their detection.
 Once inside a living plant, viruses have the ability to multiply by taking over plant cells and reprogramming them to make more virus particles.
 In grapevines the virus will spread systemically to all parts of the vine (roots and vegetative parts).
 Once a plant is infected, it will remain so for life.

 Viruses cause a wide range of symptoms, ranging from no visible symptoms to plant death.
-Many grapevine viruses cause a general decline in vigour and productivity and delayed maturity.
-Other symptoms may also be present on foliage, stems, leaves or fruit.
+Many grapevine viruses cause a general decline in vigour and productivity and delayed maturity of fruit.
+Other symptoms may also be present on leaves, stems or fruit.

 It is possible for a virus to infect a grapevine without the plant showing any obvious symptoms (called a latent virus or sleeping virus).
-The degree of virus symptom development and effect on a plant is influenced by the virus strain, plant variety, and environment.
+The degree of virus symptom development and effect on a plant is influenced by the virus strain, plant variety and age, environment, and time of year.
 A previously latent virus may become more virulent (or more severe) at some time due to changes in the environment or through propagation, often onto a different rootstock.
 The symptoms may be subtle, requiring proper experiments to demonstrate the effects of the virus.
 For example, the involvement of a virus may not be obvious in an increased susceptibility to winter injury or a gradual decline in yield.

 Symptoms such as graft rejection, rapid decline of vines, severe stunting, late blossom and late or poorly ripening fruit are more obvious.
 Foliar, fruit or cane symptoms of virus diseases are also frequently visible.
 These may include any one of the following: red foliage (on red varieties), short internodes, mottling of leaves, fasciation of canes, double internodes, excessive growth from secondary buds, straggly bunches with both large and small berries, rolling of the leaves in the fall, wood pitting and grooving, etc.